asadoughi/stat-learning/README.md

 "(*)" means I am not sure about the answer

-Try out RStudio (www.RStudio.com) as an R IDE.
-It's been useful for me.
+Try out RStudio (www.RStudio.com) as an R IDE with the knitr package.